beggers/beggers.github.io/pages/about.md

 nav: 1
 ---

-I'm Ben.
+Hi.
+My name is Ben Eggers.
 I work as a Staff Software Engineer at OpenAI.
-I do some other things, too, but I use this website to write about how to be a more effective engineer.
+I do other things, too.

+I use this website to clarify my thoughts about how to be an effective engineer.